 - Abuse of EVA's leave policy. - Alteration or falsification of school records, including grades, academic records, employee and/or student forms, or any other school information.
+Conduct in violation of any EVA policy or established expectation of performance.

-- Conduct in violation of any EVA policy or established expectation of performance. - Conducting personal business during business hours while on school property. - Corporal punishment of students. - Improper conduct toward students and other employees. - Incompetence or inefficiency in the performance of duties. - Insubordination, including the willful refusal to perform an assignment or to comply with a directive given by a supervisor.
-However, in the event a supervisor directs an employee to perform an illegal or immoral act/task, the employee should notify the next level of authority immediately. - Malicious gossip and/or spreading rumors; engaging in behavior designed to create discord and lack of harmony; interfering with fellow employee's job performance; willfully restricting work output or encouraging others to do the same. - Negligence or any careless action that endangers the life or safety of another person, or damages or destroys the property of EVA. - Possession, use, or being under the influence of alcohol or other intoxicants, illegal narcotics, or other controlled substances on school property or during any school function. - Sexual misconduct. - Theft of EVA-owned property or of fellow employees; unauthorized possession or removal of any school property, including documents, from the premises without prior permission from a supervisor; unauthorized use of EVA's equipment or property for personal reasons or personal profit. - Threatening, intimidating, or coercing fellow employees on or off EVA premises, at any time, for any reason. - Unexcused absences from work. - Unprofessional job-related conduct. - Verbal and/or physical fighting on school premises or at any school related activities. - Wasting of EVA supplies or equipment. - Willfully or with gross negligence causing the destruction or damage of EVA property or the property of fellow employees, volunteers, suppliers or visitors, or students.
+- Conducting personal business during business hours while on school property. - Corporal punishment of students. - Improper conduct toward students and other employees. - Incompetence or inefficiency in the performance of duties. - Insubordination, including the willful refusal to perform an assignment or to comply with a directive given by a supervisor.
+However, in the event a supervisor directs an employee to perform an illegal or immoral act/task, the employee should notify the next level of authority immediately. - Malicious gossip and/or spreading rumors; engaging in behavior designed to create discord and lack of harmony; interfering with fellow employee's job performance; willfully restricting work output or encouraging others to do the same. - Negligence or any careless action that endangers the life or safety of another person, or damages or destroys the property of EVA. - Possession, use, or being under the influence of alcohol or other intoxicants, illegal narcotics, or other controlled substances on school property or during any school function. - Sexual misconduct. - Theft of EVA-owned property or of fellow employees; unauthorized possession or removal of any school property, including documents, from the premises without prior permission from a supervisor; unauthorized use of EVA's equipment or property for personal reasons or personal profit. - Threatening, intimidating, or coercing fellow employees on or off EVA premises, at any time, for any reason. - Unexcused absences from work. - Unprofessional job-related conduct. - Verbal and/or physical fighting on school premises or at any school related activities. - Wasting of EVA supplies or equipment. - Willfully or with gross negligence causing the destruction or damage of EVA property or the property of fellow employees, volunteers, suppliers or visitors, or students. - Recording by video or voice or taking pictures of students, staff or parents without the knowledge and consent of all parties present is strictly prohibited.
+Violation will lead to disciplinary action up to and including termination.

 The preceding list is not intended to limit the type of unacceptable employee behavior.
-Questions regarding EVA's expectations for employee conduct should be directed to the Office Manager or CEO/Principal.
+Questions regarding EVA's expectations for employee conduct should be directed to the HR and Operations Manager or CEO/Principal.
 Violations of these or any other standards of employee conduct may lead to immediate disciplinary action, up to and including termination of employment.